Source Control

 - Create an API token in Data.

-See the GitHub Actions instructions for inspiration.
+Refer to the GitHub Actions instructions for an example.

 FAQs